George Edward Dawson is a retiree who is familiar with the Charleston County Housing and Redevelopment Authority.

 Commissioner Laura Morris grew up in Charleston, where her father taught at The Citadel, and graduated from Rivers High School.
 She moved to Washington, DC, in 1977 and served on the staff of Senator Ernest F. Hollings from 1977 to 1999.

-She is currently serve on the boards of Sea Island Comprehensive Health Care Corporation and Johns Island Rural Housing and represents South Carolina Citizens for Housing on the State Housing Trust Fund Advisory Board.
-Mrs. Morris is Chair of the CCHRA Board of Commissioners.
+She currently serves on the boards of Sea Island Comprehensive Health Care Corporation and Johns Island Rural Housing and represents South Carolina Citizens for Housing on the State Housing Trust Fund Advisory Board.
+Mrs. Morris is Vice Chair of the CCHRA Board of Commissioners.

 Jennet Robinson Alterman is a native of Charleston and is the President and CEO of J. Robinson Alterman LLC., a consulting practice that assists organizations in developing leadership and entrepreneurial training programs for women.